Skip to main content

 Employee stock purchase plan

-The discount is ordinary income; qualifying vs disqualifying dispositions change how much.
-A §423 plan with a 15% discount and a lookback is one of the best-risk-adjusted returns most employees ever get — if you plan the sale.
+The discount is ordinary income.
+A §423 plan with a 15% discount and a lookback is one of the best risk-adjusted returns employees can access — if you plan the sale.

 Founder / early stock